Small-Scale Testbeds for Connected and Automated Vehicles and Robot Swarms: Challenges and a Roadmap: Acknowledgement

 We thank Jinhyun Kim (Gyeongsang National University, South Korea) and Michele Magno (ETH Zurich, Switzerland) for their contributions to this work, as well as for their contributions as invited speakers to the workshop.
 We also thank Frank J. Jiang (KTH, Sweden), Kleio Fragkedaki (KTH, Sweden), and Lorenzo Lyons (Delft University of Technology, the Netherlands) for their contributions to this work, as well as for their contributions as authors of contributed papers to the workshop.

 We acknowledge the financial support for this project by the Collaborative Research Center / Transregio 339 of the German Research Foundation (DFG).

--2\baselineskip plus -1fil \begin{IEEEbiography}[{ }] {Jianye Xu} (Graduate Student Member, IEEE) Jianye Xu received a B.Sc. degree in Mechanical Engineering from the Beijing Institute of Technology, China, in 2020, and an M.Sc. degree in Automation Engineering from RWTH Aachen University, Germany, in 2022.
+-2\baselineskip plus -1fil \begin{IEEEbiography}[{ }] {Jianye Xu} (Graduate Student Member, IEEE) Jianye Xu received the B.Sc. degree with distinction in Mechanical Engineering from the Beijing Institute of Technology, China, in 2020, and the M.Sc. degree with distinction in Automation Engineering from RWTH Aachen University, Germany, in 2022.
 He is currently pursuing a Ph.D. in Computer Science at RWTH Aachen University.
-His research focuses on learning and optimization-based multi-agent decision-making and its applications in connected and automated vehicles. \end{IEEEbiography}
+His research focuses on learning- and optimization-based multi-agent decision-making and its applications in connected and automated vehicles. \end{IEEEbiography}

--2\baselineskip plus -1fil \begin{IEEEbiography}[{ }] {Bassam Alrifaee} (Senior Member, IEEE) Dr. Bassam Alrifaee, Professor at the University of the Bundeswehr Munich, directs the Professorship for Adaptive Behavior of Autonomous Vehicles.
-Formerly at RWTH Aachen University, he founded the Cyber-Physical Mobility (CPM) group and the CPM Lab (2017–2024).
-He held a Visiting Scholar role at the University of Delaware in 2023.
-His research focuses on distributed control, service-oriented architectures, and connected and automated vehicles.
-Prof. Alrifaee secured grants and received awards for his advisory and editorial work. \end{IEEEbiography}
+-2\baselineskip plus -1fil \begin{IEEEbiography}[{ }] {Bassam Alrifaee} (Senior Member, IEEE) Prof. Bassam Alrifaee holds the Professorship for Adaptive Behavior of Autonomous Vehicles in the Department of Aerospace Engineering at the University of the Bundeswehr (UniBw) Munich.
+His research focuses on the intelligent control of autonomous systems, with particular emphasis on distributed control, cooperative localization, software architectures, and experimental validation.
+Before joining UniBw Munich in 2024, he served as a Senior Researcher and Lecturer at RWTH Aachen University, where he founded the Cyber-Physical Mobility (CPM) group and the CPM Lab.
+In 2023, he was a Visiting Scholar at the Information and Decision Science Laboratory at the University of Delaware, USA.
+Prof. Alrifaee has secured research grants from various institutions and received awards for his advisory and editorial contributions.
+He is a Senior Member of the IEEE. \end{IEEEbiography}

 -2\baselineskip plus -1fil \begin{IEEEbiography}[{ }] {Johannes Betz} (Member, IEEE) Johannes Betz is an assistant professor in the Department of Mobility Systems Engineering at the Technical University of Munich (TUM), where he is leading the Autonomous Vehicle Systems (AVS) lab.
 He is one of the founders of the TUM Autonomous Motorsport team.
 His research focuses on developing adaptive dynamic path planning and control algorithms, decision-making algorithms that work under high uncertainty in multi-agent environments, and validating the algorithms on real-world robotic systems.
 Johannes earned a B.Eng.
 (2011) from the University of Applied Science Coburg, a M.Sc.
 (2012) from the University of Bayreuth, an M.A.
 (2021) in philosophy from TUM, and a Ph.D.
 (2019) from TUM. \end{IEEEbiography}